Reach (brand): 2010s

 2010 – Total Care Floss Clean toothbrush designed by Fuseproject won IDEA 2010 award.
 Same year Reach introduced new line "Reach Total Care Plus Whitening" with toothbrush and floss, designed to whiten teeth.
 Also in 2010 Reach started "Reach by design" collaboration with interior designers Celerie Kemble and Tom Delavan as well as celebrity fashion stylist Brad Goreski.

 2011 – Reach Total Care Plus Whitening advertising came under criticism from the National Advertising Division, that suggested J&J to change claims "Ordinary toothbrushes clean teeth.
 Reach whitens them" and "At the core of this revolutionary toothbrush Reach has engineered a unique row of bristles infused with calcium carbonate microwhitening technology.
 That means each time you brush, you're whitening teeth and removing stains".
 As an outcome NAD determined that J&J could support the claim that "[o]rdinary toothbrushes clean teeth.
 Reach whitens them", but suggested to modify other claims to ensure that consumers are aware that stain removal is accomplished extrinsically, through the stain-removing abrasive action of the bristles, not intrinsically through bleaching.
 Also in 2011 Reach continued collaboration with design celebrities, inviting Flipping Out star Jeff Lewis and Shoshanna Gruss to join "Reach by Design" project.

 2012 – In December 2012, Johnson & Johnson sold rights to market Reach toothbrushes in the United States, its territories, the Caribbean and Canada to Dr. Fresh LLC, a portfolio company of Moelis Capital Partners, for an undisclosed sum.
 The acquisition did not include Reach floss or other interdental products.

 2014 – In April 2014 Dr. Fresh introduced "Complete Care Triple Angle" toothbrushes, presenting them on its website as "the most advanced Reach brushes ever made".

 2015 – Dr. Fresh re-introduced Mr. Reach in its advertising for "Reach Complete Care 8-in-1 Rinse".
 At the same year Johnson & Johnson discontinued Reach brand name and rebranded Reach floss into Listerine floss, notifying consumers about this on official website in June 2015.

-2016 - LG Household & Health Care announced on November 1, 2016 that it agreed to acquire the Asia Pacific business of Reach brand from Johnson & Johnson.
+2016 - LG Household & Health Care announced on November 1, 2016, that it agreed to acquire the Asia Pacific business of Reach brand from Johnson & Johnson.

 2017 - High Ridge Brands acquired Dr. Fresh LLC.

+2020 - Perrigo acquires oral care assets of High Ridge Brands including Reach.